martinasladek/ms_net/content/project_info/proj_nlp/index.md

 headless: false
 ---

-# Evaluating Reporting Practice in Psychology Using Natural Language Processing
+# Evaluating the Reporting Practice in Psychology Using Natural Language Processing
-##### Sladekova, M., Field, A.
+##### Sladekova, M., Field, A. P.

 </br>